NikKowPHP/social-brain/chapters/chapter-13.md

 ---

-That evening, after a grueling week of conducting her team through the budget cuts, Maria was home with her partner, Alex.
-He mentioned a minor logistical issue with their weekend plans.
+That evening, after a grueling week of conducting her team through the budget cuts, Maria was home.
+She dropped her keys on the counter with a clatter that felt too loud in the quiet kitchen.
+She could feel the day's tension as a physical weight in her shoulders.
+Her partner, Alex, was talking about a minor logistical issue with their weekend plans.
 It was a simple problem to solve.

 The Conductor in her knew the script: Regulate, use the Empathy Loop ("It sounds like you're worried about..."), and co-create a solution.
-But she was exhausted.
-The thought of running another script, of managing another person's emotional state, felt like a lead weight.
+But the thought of running another script, of managing another person's emotional state, felt like a lead weight.
+She was just... done.

 "Can we just not?" she snapped, her voice sharper than she intended.
 "I just...
 I can't 'conduct' this right now.
 I just need it to be easy."